alphagov/government-service-design-manual/service-manual/operations/service-management.md

 Projects tend to imply a start and an end.
 The main goal of project work is to complete it, to reach the end.
 Especially for software development the project can too often be viewed as _done_ when the software is released.
-What happens after that is another problem entuirely - and often someone elses problem.
+What happens after that is another problem entirely -- and often someone else's problem.

 However when building services the main goal is to meet [user needs](/user-centred-design/user-needs.html).
-These needs made change over time, and are only met by software that is running and working.
-This is a never ending endeavour.
+These needs may change over time, and are only met by software that is running and working.
+This is a never-ending endeavour.

 This doesn't mean not breaking work down into easily understandable parts, but [stories](/service-manual/agile/writing-user-stories.html), [sprints](service-manual/agile/features-of-agile.html#sprints) and epics are much more